The Collective Resourcing Cohort

 • A more connected, collaborative regional ecosystem

-• Stronger infrastructure for equitable resource flow
+• Deeper awareness for equitable resource flow and systems change

 • A shift toward community-informed, trust-based funding practices

-The cohort will be facilitated by Shantel Suárez Ávila, Founder & Principal Strategist, and María Reneé Morales, Strategist at Más Allá, in partnership with Anna Sotto from Akitso and Jean-Huy Tran from Viet Voices.
+The cohort will be facilitated by Shantel Suárez Ávila, Founder & Principal Strategist, and María Reneé Morales, Resouce Strategist at Más Allá, in partnership with Anna Sotto from Akitso and Jean-Huy Tran from Viet Voices.

 Get Involved